Next Generation Sequencing

 At the CGR we provide access to all major sequencing and array platforms, offering a wide range of applications, with advice, informatics and analytical processing of data.
 The CGR’s status as a reference site often facilitates access to the latest technology prior to general release.

-At the CGR, we have 6 Illumina next generation sequencers: Three MiSeq personal sequencers, one NovaSeq 6000, one HiSeq 2500 and one HiSeq 4000.
+At the CGR, we have 4 Illumina next generation sequencers: Three MiSeq personal sequencers and one NovaSeq 6000.

 The NovaSeq 6000 is the latest sequencing platform launched by Illumina which will provide users with the throughput, speed, and flexibility to complete projects quicker and more economically than ever before.
 Applications requiring large amounts of data, such as human whole-genome sequencing (WGS), ultradeep exome sequencing, and tumor–normal profiling can now be completed in a more cost-effective manner.